 The Rondo is much more interestingly orchestrated.
 There are several places where the tutti plays a role in the development of the music structure, and the orchestra also has more of a melodic role.
 Even during some of the solo passages, the mandolin has a melodic exchange, for example with the first violin and/or flute.
 The orchestration also varies more, sometimes having a different setting during the repeat of a similar or identical phrase, making the Rondo much more interestingly orchestrated.

 One question comes naturally: how big was the orchestra?
 Let’s try and go through the information available.
-First of all, quite some information exists about the size of the Kärntnertortheater.
+First of all, quite some information exists about the size of the Kärntnertortheater in Vienna.
 There is a print that has a sketch of the orchestra pit, and there are some payment lists.
-This implies a string section of six first violins, six second violins, four violas, four celli and four double basses, totalling 24 bowed string players (see Brown 1988 and Edge 1988).
+This implies a string section of six first violins, six second violins, four violas, four celli and four double basses, totaling 24 bowed string players (see Brown 1988 and Edge 1988).
 This should be seen as the maximum amount of players for the music in the manuscripts.

 Alternatively, it could be that the music was played in chamber music style.
 This seems unlikely as hand C writes “Orchester” in the additional titles.
 As hand C had to have been present during rehearsals or performances, it seems reliable enough to conclude the music wasn’t meant to be played with the smallest possible ensemble of 7/8 players plus mandolin.
 It also would create a better balance the wind and string section.
 And on top of that, the indications “Tutti” and “Solo” might also be an argument against chamber ensemble.
 Usually the orchestration during the “Solo” phrases is thinned out so the mandolin can easily be heard.
 Important to note though is that hand C sometimes specifies even further to “kleines Orchester” (Rondo: all parts “kl.
 Orch.”; Variations: violin 1: “Orchester”).
 This likely means a reduced number of players as opposed to the full orchestra.

 In the end, it’s anybody’s guess how many players then would have been involved, but likely less than the maximum number of the full Kärntnertortheater orchestra (29) and more than the minimum for a chamber music ensemble setting (8).
-In my personal opinion, about half sounds like a good starting point: three first violins, three second violins, two violas, two celli and two double basses plus the four wind instruments and mandolin (17).
+In my personal opinion, about half sounds like a good starting point: three first violins, three second violins, two violas, two celli and one double bass plus the four wind instruments and mandolin (16).
 This even still allows for a concertino and ripieno group which seems intended by the markings of “Solo” and “Tutti”.

 Yet another remark should be made about the orchestration: hand C mentions an alternative.
 This remark is written on the back of the last page of the score, but it’s not very readable.
 I currently make out only two words for sure: “Clavierbegleitung” (keyboard accompaniment) and “Larghetto” (the first movement of the Rondo).
-It’s not clear enough to base too much on, but it seems to imply that the piece was also played with keyboard accompaniment at the time of hand C. No keyboard part is attached to the manuscript, but most trained accompaniment keyboard players, such as are often found in opera orchestras as the Kärntnertortheater, would be able to play a reduction from the score at sight.
+It’s not clear enough to base too much on, but it seems to imply that the piece was also played with keyboard accompaniment at the time of hand C. No keyboard part is attached to the manuscript, but most trained accompaniment keyboard players, such as are often found in orchestras like at the Burgtheater or Kärtnertortheater, would be able to play a reduction from the score at sight.

 I’m grateful to have been granted a license to provide editions of these manuscripts by the Bayerische Staatsbibliothek München for both the Rondo (shelfmark Mus.N.
 122,467) and Variations (shelfmark Mus.N.
 122,468).
 Below you can find both the score and all parts.
 I kept the wind instruments combined as a pair (horns and flutes together), as in the original manuscripts.
 The score contains the editorial notes at the end.
 I’ve also included an (artificial) audio sample from my music notation software.
 I think that is useful for readers not very used to reading score, and as in the current situation, it might still take quite some time before we get an opportunity to listen to this forgotten mandolin music come alive with a live orchestra.